leomachadop/leomachadop/README.md

 * I'm developing a work as a basis for the study of some platforms and languages that I'm interested in, the goal is to be able to apply the knowledge I've been acquiring in the postgraduate courses I'm doing
   * If you want to know more visit: <a href="https://github.com/leomachadop/autonomous-financial-planner">autonomous-financial-planner</a>
   * Every repository that starts with AFP is part of this project

+* My biggest career goals are to specialize in the financial market (where I have been working since October 2014), improve my knowledge in AWS and, in the future, be an expert in data applied to the financial market

 * My biggest contributions are in private repositories
 ----